JaideepGuntupalli/Web-Development-UDY/4-HTML_Next Steps & Semantics/README.md

 - _Examples:_ Paragraph elements, Heading elements, etc
 - Inline elements fit along side other elements
 - _Examples:_ Anchor tags, Image elements, etc

+## Divs & Spans

+- Div tag(`<div></div>`) or The content division element is a generic container for flow content.
+It has on effect on the content or layout until styled using CSS.
+- It is a block level element
+- So, if they are multiple inline elements and some of them are put in div, then they take take their own line or block
+- Span tag (`<span></span>`) is also a generic container as div but it is an inline element.